sjanota/touchy/README.md

 determined (both are missing) ValueMissingException will be thrown on attempt to get that value.

 #### Defaults
-In many case program can use default values if configuration is missing.
+In many cases program can use default values if configuration is missing.
 One could surround every call to config with try - catch block catching any ValueMissingException and returning default instead.
 Luckily it is not necessary.
 In Touchy defaults can be specified by simply defining the method.
 In such case configuration unit will be class or abstract class rather then interface, for example:

         public abstract class ConfigWithDefault {

             @Source(type = EnvVar.class, name = "MY_DEFAULT_STRING", priority = 1)
-            public String getwithDefualt() {
+            public String getWithDefualt() {
                 return "default"
             }